James Outman Player Props: Dodgers vs. Reds

 Reds Pitching Rankings

-- The Reds have a 4.69 team ERA that ranks 25th across all league pitching staffs.
+- The Reds have a 4.69 team ERA that ranks 25th across all MLB pitching staffs.

-- The Reds give up the fifth-most home runs in baseball (138 total, 1.3 per game).
+- Reds pitchers combine to allow the fifth-most home runs in baseball (138 total, 1.3 per game).

-- In his last outing on Saturday against the Arizona Diamondbacks, the left-hander went six innings, giving up one earned run while surrendering three hits.
+- In his most recent appearance on Sunday, the right-hander tossed four innings against the Arizona Diamondbacks, giving up three earned runs while surrendering eight hits.

+- In 17 games this season, the 29-year-old has a 7.20 ERA and 7.3 strikeouts per nine innings, while giving up a batting average of .319 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.